carpentries-lab/good-enough-practices/_extras/guide.md

 Learners' horror stories, such as "I lost a month's worth of data because I hadn't backed it up", help to motivate.
 Their success stories, such as "I started scripting my data analysis and it saved me lots of time", also help to motivate.

+Discussions are the instructor's best opportunity to figure out where the learners are at and how to adjust the material accordingly.

 ## This lesson prepares learners for version control, but does not teach it